| |

 Paper to Practice on Or a Painting Journal

 I have a few sizes of these Mixed Media pads from Canson.
 I love to use them for practicing a new design or demo a design for my students.
 They are excellent for keeping your painting as a journal of your progress.
-You can use both sides of each page if you desire making them very economical.
+You can use both sides of each page making them very economical.

 Canson Mixed Media pads, pamelagroppe.com